stellarwp/kadence-blocks/readme.txt

 == Changelog ==

+= 3.0.15 =
+Release Date: February 23rd, 2023
+* Update: Include arrows in lightbox on mobile.
+* Update: Align for lottie render.
+* Fix: Possible gallery gutter issue.
+* Fix: Issue where migrated full width buttons were missing collapse on mobile.
+* Fix: Issue the advanced text and WP 6.0.
+* Fix: Issue where lots of full width buttons were not wrapping correctly.

 = 3.0.14 =
+Release Date: February 22nd, 2023
 * Update: Prevent custom CSS in row or section from breaking block css.
 * Update: TOC to better handle templates with core post content block.
 * Fix: Issue with collapsed columns set to full height.